spraakbanken/korp-frontend/doc/frontend_devel.md

 - __autocomplete__ - Boolean.
 See [auto completion menu](#auto-completion-menu)
 - __corpus_config_url__ - String.
 Configuration for the selected mode is fetched from here at app initialization.
 If not given, the default is `<korp_backend_url>/corpus_config?mode=<mode>`, see the [`corpus_config`](https://ws.spraakbanken.gu.se/docs/korp#tag/Information/paths/~1corpus_config/get) API.
+- __corpus_info_link__ - Object.
+Use this to render a link for each corpus in the corpus chooser.
+  - __url_template__ - String or translation object.
+A URL containing a token "%s", which will be replaced with the corpus id.
+  - __label__ - String or translation object.
+The label is the the same for all corpora.
 - __default_language__ - String.
 The default interface language.
 Default: `"eng"`
 - __common_struct_types__ - Object with attribute name as a key and attribute definition as value.
 Attributes that may be added automatically to a corpus.
 See [backend documentation](https://github.com/spraakbanken/korp-backend)